No new COVID-19 cases confirmed in Wichita Co., total remains 82

-WICHITA FALLS (KFDX/KJTL) — The Wichita Falls — Wichita County Public Health District reported no new coronavirus cases on Wednesday, maintaining the county’s current total case number of 82.
+WICHITA COUNTY (KFDX/KJTL) — Officials with the Wichita Falls–Wichita County Health District announced there are no new COVID-19 cases or recoveries, so the total case number remains 82 for the county.

 COVID-19 Testing Numbers for Wichita Co.